mysensors/NodeManager/README.md

 ## Running your code

-Once finished configuring your node, upload your sketch to your arduino board as you are used to.
+Once finished configuring your node, upload your sketch to your Arduino board as you are used to.

 Check your gateway's logs to ensure the node is working as expected.
 You should see the node presenting itself, presenting all the registered sensors and reporting new measures at the configured reporting interval.
 When `NODEMANAGER_DEBUG` is enabled, detailed information will be available through the serial port.
 The better understand the logs generaged by NodeManager, paste them into MySensors Log Parser (https://mysensors.org/build/parser).